-Rick Spradlin, is a longtime educator and a lifelong student of comparative religion, philosophy and ethics.
+Rick Spradlin is a long-time member of our Fellowship and a lifelong student of philosophy, religion and ethical systems.

-Rick Spradlin is a longtime educator and a student of comparative religion.
+Rick is our lay leader.
+He’s a long-time student of comparative religion.
+His … read more.